 Voltage Differences In Cordless Tools

 You may be a craftsman with questions about the batteries you use every day.
 You know cordless tools have several voltage differences, but you may not fully understand the details.
 Here is a discussion from DEWALT about battery basics.
-Consider the differences between types of batteries and what to look for when you’re buying new cordless tools.
+Consider the differences between types of batteries and what to look for when buying new cordless tools.
 When finished, explore our comprehensive DEWALT cordless tool selection at Acme Tools.

 What Is Voltage?